NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_contributions.rst

 community to introduce a new core storage service developed under the project name Manila, which adds a shared file system service to the existing block and object storage services.
-This addresses a critical gap in OpenStack’s storage services coverage and enablesg a new category of on-demand file storage for Infrastructure as a Service (IaaS) deployments.
+This addresses a critical gap in OpenStack’s storage services coverage and enables a new category of on-demand file storage for Infrastructure as a Service (IaaS) deployments.
 Refer to :ref:`manila` for more information on Manila.